 Applications for the June 2018 intake are open from 10th April – 17th May 2019.

 No, as we do not consider consulting companies scalable startups.

 Thank you!
-If your startup is shortlisted, MaGIC will invite you to pitch at MaGIC Cyberjaya during the fourth week of April .
+If your startup is shortlisted, MaGIC will invite you to pitch at MaGIC Cyberjaya during the last week of May.
 We will make special arrangements for applicants who are not based in Malaysia to pitch via video conference.

-MaGIC aims to notify all applicants on the status of their applications by 26th of April 2018.
+MaGIC aims to notify all applicants on the status of their applications by 15th June 2019.